 The discovery of a cell surface receptor called integrin alpha-4 beta-7 may provide one answer.
 Integrin alpha-4 beta-7 is a receptor on the surface of immune cells that is necessary for the movement of immune cells to the gut.
 HIV may bind to this receptor and exploit it so it can be transported rapidly from the vaginal and rectal tissues to the lymph nodes and gut, where HIV can replicate quickly and disseminate.

-Research at the Council’s Center for Biomedical Research is exploring the role of integrin alpha-4 beta-7 in HIV sexual transmission.
-Researchers are using non-human primate models of HIV transmission (rhesus macaques) to:
+Researchers at the Council’s Center for Biomedical Research are exploring the role of integrin alpha-4 beta-7 in HIV sexual transmission.
+Researchers are using macaque models of HIV transmission to:

 - Examine factors that may increase the amount of integrin alpha-4 beta-7 in rectal and vaginal tissues and thus increase susceptibility to infection;